La cueva de Salamanca: Salamanca and the works of Cervantes

-In the work, the student refers to himself using the adjective salamantino.
+In the work, the student refers to himself using the adjective, salamantino.
 This adjective is a direct reference to his origins in Salamanca.
-Leonarda however uses the adjective salamanqueso.
+Leonarda however uses the adjective, salamanqueso.
 This is a play on words.
 A salamanqueso is a salamander which, according to legend, lives in fire.
 According to alchemists, the salamander is in fact the spirit of fire.
 To many in Latin America, this animal is associated with witchcraft (Ezquerro 50).

 La cueva de Salamanca is not Cervantes' only work that touches on Spanish superstition surrounding Salamanca.
 In his short story called El licenciado vidriera, about a lawyer who was given a potion by a woman with the hopes that he would fall in love with her but subsequently is convinced that he is made of glass, the main character is an orphan with unknown origins who studies in Salamanca and later returns to the city to meet the woman who would alter his future.

 Intertextuality

 Intertextuality, or the relationships between texts, that exists in La cueva de Salamanca includes relationships with other works of Cervantes including El licenciado vidriera and El viejo celoso.
 As discussed previously, El licenciado vidriera references the location of la cueva de Salamanca.
 Then, El viejo celoso shares a common theme with La cueva de Salamanca of deception.
-In both works the wife is unhappy with her marriage and commits adultery right under the nose of her husband.
+In both works, the wife is unhappy with her marriage and commits adultery right under the nose of her husband.
 In addition, La cueva de Salamanca also shares similarities to an entremés written by Pedro Calderón de la Barca called El dragoncillo.
 The two entreméses share key plot points: an adulterous wife caught by her husband while she is entertaining male house guests.
 However, El dragoncillo has a very different, and less happy, ending than La cueva de Salamanca (Contadini).

 Autobiographical elements

 Based on information found in Jean Canavaggio, it is likely that Cervantes may have had to use his wit and people skills to get what he wanted or needed in life.
 Though from humble origins, Cervantes was employed by the Vatican for a short period of time before he joined the army.
-While serving his roles as the chamberlain of Consignor Acquaviva (who was about to become a Cardinal) he was responsible for domestic tasks much like a servant.
-However, at times Cervantes would have had time to socialize with the inner circle of Acquaviva which would have given him the opportunity to fine tune his people skills while being amongst members of the upper class (Canavaggio).
+While serving his roles as the chamberlain of Consignor Acquaviva (who was about to become a Cardinal), he was responsible for domestic tasks much like a servant.
+Cervantes's interactions with Acquaviva's inner circle would have given him opportunities to refine his social skills and interact with the upper class.